Filtering training data for machine translation

 - Translations that are structured differently than the original

-- Translated sentences that are equal to their original
+- Translations that are equal to the original

 - Removing duplicate segments

 - Spelling out or collapsing acronyms

 - Replacing named entities with placeholders

 - Matching the original and the translated sentences punctuation